MatthewC22/LockIT/README.md

 .exe was made using pyinstaller - https://pyinstaller.readthedocs.io/en/stable/

-To get pyinstaller...go to your cmd prompt ( <windows key> + cmd ) and enter the following pip command:
+To get pyinstaller...go to your comamnd prompt (<windows key> + cmd) OR terminal and enter the following pip command:
 ```
 pip install pyinstaller
 ```